"Sorry if …” and Other Sorry Apologies

 Ay.
 Really?
 What for?
 Do you even know why the other feels so stung if that’s all you’ve got?
 Do you just want the tension to be over?
 This level of apology often garners a flimsy or false forgiveness.
 A good apology states clearly what you’re sorry for.

-Mea culpa, mea culpa, I’m sorry, I'm sorry, I'm still sorry.
+Mea culpa, mea culpa, I’m sorry, I'm sorry, I'm so sorry, I'm still sorry.

 Sorry if …

 Sorry if I hurt your feelings, for example.
 Did you or didn’t you?
 Perhaps their feelings were hurt and you don’t feel responsible for that.
 Fair enough.
-In that case, what you could truthfully say might sound something like, I’m sorry your feelings were hurt by what I said.
+In that case, express what you're truly sorry for.
+You might truthfully say something like, I’m sorry your feelings were hurt by what I said.
 I didn’t mean to say that in a hurtful way.
-I’d like to clarify what I meant—May I?
+If you find you want to tell more, ask permission: I’d like to clarify what I meant—May I?

 Sorry but …